-As the schematic illustration shown in figure 1, the torsional vertical comb drive (VCD) demonstrated in this paper consists of two sets of comb fingers.
-One set of fingers is fixed on the substrate, and the other set of fingers is suspended and connected to the suspending plate which is supported by the anchors through the torsion springs.
+As the schematic illustration in figure 1 shows, the torsional vertical comb drive (VCD) demonstrated in this paper consists of two sets of comb fingers.
+One set of fingers is fixed on the substrate, and the other set of fingers is suspended and connected to a suspending plate which is supported by anchors through torsion springs.
 With the voltage applied between the upper and lower fingers, the VCD could be driven into torsional motion by the electrostatic force until it is balanced by the mechanical force of the torsion springs.
-By solving the force balance equation, the relationship of driving voltage and torsion angle could be determined.
+By solving the force balance equation, the relationship between the driving voltage and torsion angle could be determined.